 Patient has been attending the oncology day ward regularly for chemotherapy treatments for a malignant breast cancer.
-On this episode, the patient is admitted as a day case to the oncology day ward for a blood transfusion for documented anaemia in neoplastic disease.
+On this episode, the patient is admitted as a day case to the oncology day ward for a blood transfusion for documented anaemia.